awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 ------

-## Installing the AWS CodeStar app on Bitbucket and creating a connection<a name="action-reference-CodestarConnectionSource-auth"></a>
+## Installing the installation app and creating a connection<a name="action-reference-CodestarConnectionSource-auth"></a>

-The first time you use the console to add a new connection to a Bitbucket repository, you must authorize CodePipeline access to your repositories\.
+The first time you use the console to add a new connection to a third\-party repository, you must authorize CodePipeline access to your repositories\.
 You choose or create an installation app that helps you connect to the account where you have created your third\-party code repository\.

- When you use the AWS CLI or an AWS CloudFormation template, you must provide the connection ARN of a Bitbucket connection that has already gone through the installation handshake\.
+ When you use the AWS CLI or an AWS CloudFormation template, you must provide the connection ARN of a connection that has already gone through the installation handshake\.
 Otherwise, the pipeline is not triggered\.

 **Note**
-Most source actions in CodePipeline, such as GitHub, require either a configured change detection resource \(such as a webhook or CloudWatch Events rule\) or use the option to poll the repository for source changes\.
-For pipelines with a Bitbucket Cloud source action, you do not have to set up a webhook or default to polling\.
+For a `CodeStarSourceConnection` source action, you do not have to set up a webhook or default to polling\.
 The connections action manages your source change detection for you\.

 ## See also<a name="action-reference-CodestarConnectionSource-links"></a>

 The following related resources can help you as you work with this action\.
 + [AWS CodeStar Connections API Reference](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) – The AWS CodeStar Connections API Reference provides reference information for the available connections actions\.
++ To view the steps for creating a pipeline with source actions supported by connections, see the following:
+  + For Bitbucket, use the **Bitbucket** option in the console or the `CodestarSourceConnection` action in the CLI\.
+See [Bitbucket connections](connections-bitbucket.md)\.
+  + For GitHub and GitHub Enterprise Cloud, use the **GitHub** provider option in the console or the `CodestarSourceConnection` action in the CLI\.
+See [GitHub connections](connections-github.md)\.
+  + For GitHub Enterprise Server, use the **GitHub Enterprise Server** provider option in the console or the `CodestarSourceConnection` action in the CLI\.
+See [GitHub Enterprise Server connections](connections-ghes.md)\.
++ To view a Getting Started tutorial that creates a pipeline with a Bitbucket source and a CodeBuild action, see [Getting started with connections](https://docs.aws.amazon.com/dtconsole/latest/userguide/getting-started-connections.html)\.
++ For a tutorial that shows you how to connect to a GitHub repository and use the **Full clone** option with a downstream CodeBuild action, see [Tutorial: Use full clone with a GitHub pipeline source](tutorials-github-gitclone.md)\.